Last updated on July 21, 2021

 When you first sign up for MTGA, you follow a tutorial that shows you the ropes a bit and previews the mono-colored starter decks that you’ll unlock before anything else.
 After that, you’ll complete “Color Challenges” to help teach you the ropes of Magic and improve your mono-colored starter decks before fully unlocking them and being released into the wilds of Arena to earn the dual-colored decks.

 There’s a total of 10 dual-colored starter decks for you to collect.
 Best of all, they are totally free and give you a great deck selection and card pool to start your Arena adventures with.
+And it’s about time for rotation to come around again, which means these decks will be getting replaced once Innistrad: Midnight Hunt drops in September.
+We’ll be ready with the new rankings when that happens!

 Each of the MTG Arena starter decks offers a unique type of play associated with their colors.
 I’ll give a short description with each of the decks to give you a little taste of what they’re all about as well as its resident mythic rare(s).